ndesh26/ndesh26.github.io/_posts/2018-06-06-My-GSoC-Improving-the-GPU-scheduler.md

 components.
 My project is to make this scheduling dynamic to have a better load balancing.

 This is a high-level overview of what I want to accomplish.
 There are various implementations possible for this idea and we are trying to explore some of them.
-I will be writing the GSoC status update soon which will talk about some of this implementation details.
+I will be writing the GSoC status update soon.

 Thanks for reading!!